 My Journey With My Ally Plant, by Dr. Carol Parker

-About 10 years ago while leading one of my first vision quest ceremonies in a remote location in Death Valley, I was shocked when a young woman named Ricki returned from her solo site laden with three- foot long stalks of Wild Tobacco.
+About 10 years ago while leading one of my first Wilderness Fast ceremonies in a remote location in Death Valley, I was shocked when a young woman named Ricki returned from her solo site laden with three- foot long stalks of Wild Tobacco.
 I had no idea tobacco could grow in such a bone-dry environment.
-Ricki is an accomplished herbalist, and explained to the group that she had found a spring about two miles from basecamp in a hidden canyon, and near the spring were thick stands of this sacred plant.
+Ricki is an accomplished herbalist, and explained to the group that she had found a spring about two miles from base camp in a hidden canyon, and near the spring were thick stands of this sacred plant.
 She planned to dry them and use the dried tobacco in ceremony.

-We met in Silver City, New Mexico, and caravaned to our campsite in a lovely red-rock canyon in the desert-mountain landscape, about thirty miles from the nearest town or ranch-house.
+We met in Silver City, New Mexico, and caravaned to our campsite in a lovely red-rock canyon in the desert-mountain landscape, about 30miles from the nearest town or ranch-house.
 Ricki knew this part of New Mexico very well from many prior herb walks with her teacher.

 No other campers or hikers were in the area, so we wandered freely for hours the first day, looking for desert herbs, and enjoying the discovery of arrowheads and other evidence of prior wanderers, probably Apache hunters and gatherers a century or more ago.

 Ricki disappeared for a while, and then returned breathless, to announce she had spotted some Wild Tobacco.
 I quickly volunteered to return to the area with her, and as we hiked through the sandstone spires and dry riverbeds, I found myself very excited that we might run into a stand of Tobacco.
 As I came around a stone outcropping in a sandy arroyo, I suddenly saw a plant with large green leaves about 2 feet tall.
 The plant seemed almost to jump out at me, and it was glowing with a golden light around it.

 I don’t usually see auras, so I was taken aback by this very clear visual experience.